glaucia86/api-rest-ts-aks/README.md

-# TypeScript REST API Application with AKS + Terraform + CI/CD
+# TypeScript REST API Application with AKS

 A repository with a simple REST API application written in TypeScript and deployed to Azure Kubernetes Service (AKS) using Terraform and GitHub Actions for CI/CD.